The Importance of Play for Dogs Revealed

 A new study released by Bristol University has found that play is the key to our dogs well being.
 The study of 4,000 dog owners showed that dogs who don’t engage in a lot of play suffer from behavioral issues such as anxiety and aggression.

-Increased Play Can Lead to Less Behavioral Issues
+Increased Play Lead to Less Behavioral Issues in Dogs